Research Data Management

 - This document is designed to guide the knowledge transfer process.
 The document should be reviewed in conjunction with the RDM Onboarding Checklist, as offboarding procedures should be planned for early in the research process.

-- Electronic Lab Notebook Matrix
+- Electronic Lab Notebook (ELN) Documentation

 Data Management Support